evanboyd31/nhl-game-predictor/README.md

 ## License

 All rights reserved.
-The code and content of this repository cannot be used, modified, or distributed without explicit permission
+The code and content of this repository cannot be used, modified, or distributed without explicit permission from the author.